jwoodrow99/learning/README.md

 We have created assignments to follow along with the goalkicker textbooks, and added aditional information and detail in each assignment flle that the textboo may not have covered.
 You are given a starting file as well as the completed assignment for you to compare to your own finished assignment.

-We will be going over several different technologies and languages, however we can not cover all programming technologies, we encourge you to get resouces from [goalkicker.com](https://goalkicker.com) to continue learning as well as [Traversy Media](https://www.youtube.com/user/TechGuyWeb) youtube channel.
+We will be going over several different technologies and languages, however we can not cover all programming technologies, we encourge you to get resouces from [goalkicker.com](https://goalkicker.com) to continue learning as well as [Traversy Media](https://www.youtube.com/user/TechGuyWeb) youtube channel & [w3schools.com](https://www.w3schools.com/).
 However we will cover the following technologies:

 1. [HTML 5](https://www.w3schools.com/html/html5_intro.asp)
 2. [CSS 3](https://www.w3schools.com/Css/)